Lucrecious/imj/README.md

 the second for serialization.

 ## Usage
-imJSON is a header-only library, so all you need to do is copy/paste the `imj.h` file into your source directory and define `IMJ_IMPLEMENTATION` before including `imj.h` in one of your source files to paste the implementation.
+imj is a header-only library, so all you need to do is copy/paste the `imj.h` file into your source directory and define `IMJ_IMPLEMENTATION` before including `imj.h` in one of your source files to paste the implementation.
 You only do this in _one_ of the source files, then include `imj.h` regularly everywhere else.

 In a single source file: